CellProfiling/FucciSingleCellSeqPipeline/README.md

 ## Single-cell sequencing files

 The single-cell RNA-Seq data is available at GEO SRA under project number [GSE146773](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE146773).

+This data is downloaded automatically in this pipeline.

 ## Updating the Ensembl version

-The genome and ensembl versions are located at the top of the file `Snakefile`.
+The genome and Ensembl versions are located at the top of the file `Snakefile`.
 These can be updated, and the references will be downloaded automatically.

 ## Usage

+1) Clone repository and initialize submodules: `git clone --recurse-submodules https://github.com/CellProfiling/FucciSingleCellSeqPipeline.git && cd FucciSingleCellSeqPipeline`
 1) Install conda: https://docs.conda.io/en/latest/miniconda.html
-2) Create the conda environment: `conda env create --file environment.yaml --name cellquant`
-3) Activate the conda environment: `conda activate cellquant`
+2) Install snakemake using conda: `conda install -c conda-forge snakemake-minimal`
-4) Run the workflow: recommended command is `snakemake --cores 24 --resources mem_mb=100000`, where you can subsitute the max number of cores and max memory allocation.
-The memory allocation should be at least 50000 MB if possible.
-It might work with 32000 MB, but no guarantees.
+4) Run the workflow: `snakemake --use-conda --cores 24 --resources mem_mb=100000`, where you can subsitute the max number of cores and max memory allocation.
+At least 54 GB of free memory should be available.

 ## Citation